 The first ‘block’ of power is the most expensive, and then as a house uses more power across the quarter the price of electricity drops slightly, in this case from 22.9 cents to 22.1 cents a kWh.

 ‘Peak consumption’ refers to the main meter in your meter board, and is used to differentiate from an off-peak or controlled load, which is a common setup for electric hot water.

 The bottom half refers to the feed-in tariff.
 In this bill, on average 4.3kWh of solar power per day wasn’t used in the house and was exported to the grid.
 The credit applied to this bill is $22.61.

 Your electricity bill won’t say how much money you saved by using your solar power for this electricity doesn’t run through your meter.
 The bill is simply going to show you how much grid energy you used, and how much excess solar energy you sold back to the grid.
 Your total solar usage is recorded by your inverter, which you can access through the inverter’s online monitoring platform.

-If you would like a more accurate assessment of your bill and how big a size you’d need to get the best return, give the Solaray Team a call on 1300 221 586.
+If you would like a more accurate assessment of your bill and how big a size you’d need to get the best return, request a callback from the Solaray Team today.